shionhonda/hippocampus-garden/content/blog/preference_optimization/index.md

 [**Identity-preference optimization**](https://arxiv.org/abs/2310.12036) (**IPO**) was developed as a theoretical framework to address overfitting issues in DPO.
 It directly optimizes a regularized version of total preferences without relying on the Bradley-Terry model, which can be problematic with deterministic or near-deterministic preferences.
 IPO utilizes a bounded function for preference aggregation to ensure the KL regularization remains effective even with deterministic preferences.
 This approach mitigates overfitting to the preference dataset.

-[**Kahneman-Tversky optimization**](https://arxiv.org/abs/2402.01306) (**KTO**) utilizes the principles of **prospect theory**, a behavioral economics theory that describes how people make decisions under risk, to align LLMs with human preferences.
+[**Kahneman-Tversky optimization**](https://arxiv.org/abs/2402.01306) (**KTO**) utilizes the principles of **prospect theory**, a behavioral economics theory that describes how people make decisions under risk, to align LLMs with human preferences [^3].
 It maximizes the utility of model outputs instead of focusing on preference likelihood.
 Unlike other preference optimization algorithms that require paired preferences, KTO only needs binary labels (desirable/undesirable) to train the model.
 This simplifies data collection and makes KTO suitable for real-world applications where preference data is limited.

 KTO leverages the concept of a reference point, representing the decision-maker's current state.
 The algorithm evaluates outputs based on their perceived gains or losses relative to this reference point.
 KTO incorporates loss aversion, a key principle of prospect theory, positing that the pain of a loss is greater than the pleasure of an equivalent gain.
 Experiments show that KTO achieves comparable or superior performance to preference-based methods like DPO, and it works without requiring prior **supervised finetuning** (**SFT**), a capability not observed in other tested methods.